neeraj-22/login-verification/README.md

 # login-verification
-A react app with all auth routes and email verification using OTP and profile updation
+A full stack MERN app with all auth routes and email verification using OTP and profile updation